 - Emails can be moved to an archive mailbox from a primary mailbox using manual effort and automatic.

-How to enable online archive in office 365
+How to enable online archive in Microsoft 365

-There are a few options to enable online archive in office 365 and they’re listed below.
+There are a few options to enable the online archive in cloud and they’re listed below.

 Using Exchange On-premise

 If you’re in a Hybrid environment, you can use on-premise to enable online archive on users mailbox.
-After the sync is completed, you can see the changes in Office 365.
+After the sync is completed, you can see the changes in Microsoft 365.

 - To do this, go to Exchange on-premise powershell